 - The most common reasons companies don’t end up with the hire they intended

 People are the most important aspect of your company, responsible for how you operate, how you present yourself to clients and customers, and ultimately how successful you are.
-When it comes to hiring the right people in your company, you want to hire those with similar values and work ethics while diversifying the workplace in terms of gender, ethnicity, and skillsets.
+When it comes to hiring the right people in your company, look for those with similar values and work ethics while diversifying the workplace in terms of gender, ethnicity, and skillsets.

-You need to create a cohesive workplace while identifying what every employee can bring on an individual level.
+You need to create a cohesive workplace but also identify what every employee can bring on an individual level.
 And it can be a tricky balancing act.
 In this post, we’ll explore the importance of hiring the right people for your company and throw in some tips to help you out.

 Why hiring the right people is important